 THREE GREEN OASES IN THE HEART OF COPENHAGEN

 The six museums in the Parkmuseerne district are located in and adjacent to three beautiful, historic parks.
-Go here for a moment of serenity in calm, green gardens in between your museum visits.
+Pay them a visit and enjoy their tranquility between your museum visits.

-Parkmuseerne is Copenhagen’s green museum district, located in the heart of the city by the Nørreport Station.
-Here you will find six prominent museums, all within walking distance from each other.
+Parkmuseerne is Copenhagen’s green museum district, located right in the heart of the city next to Nørreport Station.
+Here, you find six prominent museums, all within walking distance from each other.

-In between your museum visits, you can enjoy the calm setting and lovely vistas of the three historic parks, take a breather and enjoy whatever the weather and season has to offer.
+In between your museum visits, you can take a break in the museums' tranquil green setting and enjoy the lovely vistas and the changing seasons of the three surrounding historic parks.

 The King’s Garden